spurin/wsl-cgroupsv2/README.md

 kernelCommandLine = cgroup_no_v1=all systemd.unified_cgroup_hierarchy=1
 ```

-When saving the file, choose Save As and update the filename so it is in double quotes as ".wslconfig" to prevent Windows adding a default .txt extension.
-Once saved, issue a `wsl --shutdown` to restart WSL
+To save the file, select “Save As” and rename it with double quotes, as “.wslconfig,” to avoid Windows from appending a default .txt extension automatically.
+After saving, execute the command `wsl --shutdown` to restart WSL.

 *n.b. if you were already running Docker Desktop, you may need to manually restart it after executing a `wsl --shutdown`, the Restart Popup from Docker does not always work*